Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: Comparison to existing literature

-In summary, in choosing $\bar A=1$ our results align with the linear dynamical equations both in \cite{Foster:2006az} and \cite{Saffer:2017ywl}.
-However, strictly speaking \cite{Saffer:2017ywl} assumes a value of $\bar A=-1$, as defined in their Eq.(92), that would flip the signs of the constraint equations Eqs.~\eqref{eq:constraintgaugefix} and \eqref{eq:constrainteq} and the vector relation Eq.~\eqref{eq:vector_relation}.
-We could not find a convention shift that might explain this sign discrepancy, which, given our agreement with \cite{Foster:2006az}, suggests a typo.
+In summary, in choosing $\bar A=1$ our results align with the linear dynamical equations both in Refs.~\cite{Foster:2006az} and \cite{Saffer:2017ywl}.
+However, strictly speaking Ref.~\cite{Saffer:2017ywl} assumes a value of $\bar A=-1$, as defined in their Eq.(92), that would flip the signs of the constraint equations Eqs.~\eqref{eq:constraintgaugefix} and \eqref{eq:constrainteq} and the vector relation Eq.~\eqref{eq:vector_relation}.
+We could not find a convention shift that might explain this sign discrepancy, which, given our agreement with Ref.~\cite{Foster:2006az}, suggests a typographical error.

-\subsection{Gravitational Polarizations}
+\subsection{Gravitational polarizations}

 Expanding the polarization modes [Eq.~\eqref{eq:polarizations}] in terms of the SO(3)-invariant components [Eq.~\eqref{eq:ggaugepot}] of the perturbation fields, then switching the notation using Eq.~\eqref{eq:matching1} and ~\eqref{eq:matching2} we have